raquentin/raquentin.github.io/content/posts/the-booklist.md

 - **Haskell Programming from First Principles** by Christopher Allen and Julie Moronuki
 - **Retrocomputing with Clash: Haskell for FPGA Hardware Design** by Gergo Erdi
 - **Parallel and Concurrent Programming in Haskell** by Simon Marlow
-- **Computer Systems: An Integrated Approach to Arch and OS** by Umakishore Ramachandran and William Leahy
+- **Computer Systems: An Integrated Approach to Arch and OS** by Ramachandran and Leahy
 - **Designing Data-Intensive Applications** by Martin Kleppmann

 ## Done